wp-plugins/woocommerce-predictive-search/readme.txt

 * Once installed change the parameters of the global search from the admin panel.
 * Full documentation instructions on how to add the search function to your sites header.
 * Back up 'Book a Service' with us to place the search function if your theme requires advanced CSS skills and you don't have easy access to a coder.

+= Priority Support =

+Please note that we do not provide support for our Lite Version plugins.
+Hundreds of thousands of plugin downloads has proven that vast majority of the support requests we get have nothing to do with our plugins but are related to bugs in the users theme or other plugins they have installed.
+We give priority support to those users who purchase a Pro Version license.
+In this plugins case, we offer a single payment, Lifetime License fee which includes access to and full support from the a3rev developers on the plugins support forum.

 = Plugins Resources =